 Museum of the City of New York

-The Museum of the City of New York presents and interprets the past, present, and future of New York City and celebrates its heritage of diversity, opportunity, and perpetual transformation.
-Founded in 1923 as a private, non-profit corporation, the Museum serves the people of New York and visitors from across the country and around the world through exhibitions, collections, publications, and school and public programs.
+The Museum of the City of New York celebrates the city, educating the public about its distinctive character, especially its diversity, opportunity, and perpetual transformation.
+Founded in 1923 as a private, nonprofit corporation, the Museum serves the people of New York and visitors from around the world through exhibitions, school and public programs, and publications, with a special emphasis on its outstanding photography collection.